 Based on the strength of the Growth Deal submission to Government, the SELEP is awarded a Growth Deal.
 This Growth Deal sets out a Local Growth Fund allocation to SELEP and the outcomes which SELEP agrees to deliver through this investment.

 To date, SELEP has been awarded three Growth Deals and has secured a total of £590m Local Growth Fund investment.
-Detail of the projects which have been allocated Local Growth Fund, can be found here.
+You can view details of the projects which have been allocated Local Growth Fund here.

 Approval of Local Growth Funding Allocations to Growth Deal Projects